-Bed bugs are small reddish– brown oval shaped bugs.
-Their diet consists of blood.
-They are unable to fly and move about mostly by attaching on to fabric, old furniture or bed linings.
+What are bed bugs?
+Bed bugs are a small wingless insect that is oval shaped.
+Like mosquitoes, bed bugs feed on the blood of warm-blooded animals.
+Bed bugs get their name because they like to hide in bedding and mattresses.
+They move about mostly by attaching on to fabric, old furniture or bed linings.
 They have even been found to attach on to people’s suitcases while traveling.

 Bed bugs tend to live about ten months.
 They are able to survive months without eating.
-Mature female bed bugs produce about eight eggs a day.
+Mature females produce about seven eggs a day.
 These eggs hatch in about a week and are mature by two weeks.

 One of the first signs of bed bugs that you may experience are bites.
 The bites tend to be small red bumps that appear in a straight line or in a clustered pattern.
 If you see any red welts on your skin or you see a bed bug make sure to talk with a Resident Assistant or your Area Coordinator right away.
 Due to the high reproduction rate of bed bugs it is very important to take care of the issue right away.